 Gary spends considerable time in clinical areas speaking to staff and the people who access our services and believes it is very important that the executive team at CWP is accessible and approachable.
 He says: “One of the things I love about my job the most is seeing people taking pride in the care and services that we offer and the positive impact this has on the people who access our services.”

-Suzanne Edwards, Director of Operations
+Suzanne Edwards, Deputy CEO and Director of Operations

 Suzanne lives in North Wales and joined CWP in 2007 as a general manager.
 Suzanne grew up in Bradford, West Yorkshire and moved to Manchester to study Nursing at the University of Manchester where she qualified as a mental health nurse in 1995 and completed her fourth year gaining her community mental health specialist practitioner award.
 Suzanne started her career in Manchester working as a staff nurse on an acute mental health ward, and has worked in a variety of settings including community, A&E and primary care, with a strong focus on service development and transformation.
 In 2019 Suzanne successfully completed the NHS leadership Academy Award in Executive Healthcare Leadership and was appointed as Director of Operations in 2020.